 The CubeLife project

-The CubeLife website and subdomains are home for research and artwork from magic matrices since the mid-90s.
+The CubeLife website and subdomains are home for research and artwork based on magic matrices since the mid-90s.
 The two main facets are CubeLife (interactive heartbeat-driven artwork) and the Magic Square Webapp (beta version online) for scalable resolution-independent patterns and exhibitable animated SVGs based on magic square visualisations.

 - an interactive/performance heartbeat-driven visual and sonic artwork

 - a cultural investigation into integer patterns